We’ve compiled a list of the most commonly asked questions about this trip.

 The Toubkal trek is considered a challenging trek, especially for those who are not used to high altitude or strenuous physical activity.
 However, with proper preparation and training, most people can complete the trek successfully.

 How long does the Toubkal trek take?

 The Toubkal trek usually takes 2-4 days, depending on the route and pace of the trek.
-Our total trip takes 5 days which includes an arrival and departure day.
+Our trip takes 5 days in total, which includes an arrival and departure day.

 What is the best time to do the Toubkal trek?

 The best / most comfortable time to do the Toubkal trek is from late spring to early autumn, when the weather is mild and the mountain trails are clear.
-That said it can also be done in the winter months.
-Expect snow on the top when you there though.
+That said it can also be done in the winter months; you can expect to find snow on the top.